-- If you are planning an event in Florida or the Gulf Coast during hurricane season, you may want to insure against that contingency.
+- If you are planning an event in Florida or on the Gulf Coast during hurricane season, you may want to insure against that contingency.

 - If you are planning an outdoor event in the Southwest during the summer, you may want to insure against temperatures exceeding a certain level.

 - You may want to combine rain insurance with another occurrence, such as lightning or hail.

 Situations like these are where the advice of an experienced agent can be invaluable.
-If you work with a member of the Trusted Choice network you can expect to get the assistance you need to make the most informed choice.
+If you work with an independent insurance agent, you can expect to get the assistance you need to make the most informed choice.

 Start with Weather Insurance Quotes

 Every weather insurance policy is unique and must be tailored for your particular needs and event.
 You want coverage that will give you the maximum protection at the most affordable rate.

-A local independent agent in our network can help you review all of your options, compare weather insurance quotes, and find the coverage that is right for your event.
-Contact a local member agent for assistance today.
+A local independent agent can help you review all of your options, compare weather insurance quotes, and find the coverage that is right for your event.
+Contact a local agent for assistance today.